tgherzog/decdg-git-101/_includes/fundamentals.md

 ???

-* Here is a good example of how git users work together.
+* Here is a good example of how git users can work together.
 * This is the project history of an actual project.
 Each line is a "commit," or set of discrete changes to one or more files.
+We'll talk more about commits in just a minute.
-You can see the person who made the change and when they made it.
+  You can see the person who
+  made the change and when they made it.
 You can select the commit to see details.
 * In this example the 3 authors are working on independent "branches" as shown by the colored lines on the left.
 Tim's branch is shown in green, Tony's in beige and Andres in purple.
-* Each author "pushes" their changes to a master repository whenever they want.
-* Each author "merges" changes from another author when they need to.
-These are the points where the lines come together.
+* We'll get to branches more in a few minutes.
+For now, the point is that git lets multiple team members collaborate while keeping their work streams separate until they are ready to merge them, if ever.

 ---